zulip/zulip/docs/production/authentication-methods.md

     3. (Optional) Put the Zulip server public certificate in `/etc/zulip/saml/zulip-cert.crt` and the corresponding private key in `/etc/zulip/saml/zulip-private-key.key`.
 Note that the certificate should be the single X.509 certificate for the server, not a full chain of trust, which consists of multiple certificates.
+The private key cannot be encrypted with a password, as then Zulip will not be able to load it.
     4. Set the proper permissions on these files and directories:

     ```